 Group Study Rooms

-Raynor Library has 15 student group study rooms available for use.
+Raynor Library has group study rooms available for use throughout the library.
 Some of the rooms can be reserved, while some are available on a first come, first served basis.
-See below for details.

 With only 15 rooms available, these student group study rooms are a shared resource.
 We ask that you be considerate of others and help us to ensure equitable access to these spaces for all members of the university community.